psychemedia/island-storynotes/mackerel.md

 ...

 A considerable quantity of mackerel hare been caught near Black-gang.
 On Monday, about 1500; on Tuesday, about 3000 at one haul, they were very fine, and were sold in Ventnor at eight and ten for a shilling.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18560621/007/0003
 Isle of Wight Observer - Saturday 21 June 1856

 YARMOUTH.] —The coast of the Solent have been visited within these last few weeks by immense shoals of mackerel, which are very seldom witnessed inside of the Isle of Wight.
 They come so close on shore that people would almost imagine that they could be easily caught in a small shrimping net.
 Fishermen about the neighbourhood appear to very negligent not to make an attempt to throw their nets, and in consequence the fishes have roving commission to go where they please.
-They are becoming more numerous along our shores every day, and there are in fact fish of all kinds paying a visit in the quiet waters of the Solent Channel; even the shark species are making themselves acquainted with this locality, and we are informed one of those savage monsters nearly bolted man last week whilst bathing in Colwell Bay, but fortunately he made every possible speed and got away from him after having a great struggle with the brute by diving and dodging before he could make an escape to the shore.
+They are becoming more numerous along our shores every day, and there are in fact fish of all kinds paying a visit in the quiet waters of the Solent Channel; even the shark species are making themselves acquainted with this locality, and we are informed one of those savage monsters nearly bolted a man last week whilst bathing in Colwell Bay, but fortunately he made every possible speed and got away from him after having a great struggle with the brute by diving and dodging before he could make an escape to the shore.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18580605/011/0002
 Isle of Wight Observer - Saturday 05 June 1858